-The Ethics Commission provides the public with a database to view the monthly disclosure reports including a directory of lobbyists, firms, clients, lobbying subject areas, and contacted public officials.
-Lobbyist activity can be searched, including political contributions made or delivered to candidates, contacts of public officials, payments promised by clients, and activity expenses.
-The web site is updated within minutes of a lobbyist filing a monthly disclosure reports.
-To check if a particular lobbyist has filed a report, please see the "All Lobbyist Filings" page.
+The Ethics Commission provides the public with a database to view the monthly disclosure reports including a directory of contact lobbyists, firms, clients, lobbying subject areas, and contacted public officials.
+Contact lobbyist activity can be searched, including political contributions made or delivered to candidates, contacts of public officials, payments promised by clients, and activity expenses.
+The web site is updated within minutes of a contact lobbyist filing a monthly disclosure reports.
+To check if a particular contact lobbyist has filed a report, please see the "All Lobbyist Filings" page.

 Datasets derived from lobbyist statements are accessible via data.sfgov.org.
 The datasets can be embedded into your own web site, built into charts, or downloaded into a variety of formats.

 Software programmers can access the Commission's Lobbyist Database API to build custom applications with live access to the Commission's lobbyist database.